Zayuz/EosNotes/content/The World/Characters/Shelda.md

 The trad wife of Fimben Featherfall, and [[Florian|Florian's]] step mom.
 She hates [[Amelia]] for an unknown reason, but quite likes the idea of him being with literally anyone else - especially Lithiel because she was a 'nice young woman' (had her tits out).

+Shelda Lithiel told Florian's step mother that all the girls in the party were in a competition to win Florian's heart, and she clearly preferred Lithiel and especially disliked Amelia.
+She values good conservative values above all else.